 INTRODUCTION

-Cognitive impairment and behavioral problems affect up to 20% of U.S. children, placing a burden on education and healthcare systems (Boulet et al. 2009; Costello et al. 2003; Froehlich et al. 2007; Leonard and Wen 2002; Montes et al. 2012; Perou et al. 2013).
+Cognitive impairment and behavioral problems affect up to 20% of U.S. children, placing an enormous burden on education and healthcare systems (Boulet et al. 2009; Costello et al. 2003; Froehlich et al. 2007; Leonard and Wen 2002; Montes et al. 2012; Perou et al. 2013).
 Fewer than 25% of childhood neurodevelopmental disabilities have an identifiable genetic or environmental cause, indicating the need for additional research (Bellinger 2007).
 Identifying the role of environmental factors among the unknown causes will inform strategies to modify risk.
 Moreover, as loss of early functioning may result in diminished academic and economic productivity that persists over the life span, understanding how maladaptive trajectories are set in early life is a priority.
 Growing evidence implicates urban ambient air pollution (e.g., traffic-related pollutants, particulate matter) as a developmental neurotoxicant (Block and Calderon-Garciduenas 2009; Genc et al. 2012; Liu and Lewis 2014) with effects starting prenatally, possibly via inflammatory processes that disrupt differentiation and organization of the central nervous system (CNS).
 The fetal brain may be particularly vulnerable due to its relatively immature immune and inflammatory response systems (Block and Calderon-Garciduenas 2009; Block et al. 2012).

 The CNS develops sequentially with different anatomic regions forming at different life stages and specific processes occurring in a timed cascade.
 Subtle disturbances, even slight disruption in development at an early stage may affect later developmental processes by offsetting the normal trajectory (Weiss 2000).
 Beginning in utero, the brain must form a network of interconnected cells (i.e. neurons) that stretch across different anatomic regions as well as connecting to peripheral tissues (Lavenex and Banta Lavenex 2013; Tau and Peterson 2010).
 The various structural components of this network may be differentially vulnerable to environmental toxins depending on the anatomic region of the brain affected and the timing of exposure (Rodier 2004).
-Also, different network components are responsible for different functional domains which are developing at different times (e.g., intelligence, attention, memory); thus, an environmental neurotoxic agent may produce impairment in variable functional domains depending on timing of exposure.
+Also, different network components are responsible for specific functional domains which are developing at different times (e.g., intelligence, attention, memory); thus, an environmental neurotoxic agent may produce impairment in variable functional domains depending on timing of exposure.
 Identifying windows of susceptibility for neurotoxicants and the domains being impacted may provide insight into underlying mechanisms.
-For example, studies of lead exposure suggest enhanced sensitivity around 2 years of age, a life stage that corresponds to when synaptic pruning is most active (Braun et al. 2012; Tau and Peterson 2010).
+For example, studies of lead exposure suggest enhanced sensitivity around 2 years of age, a life stage that corresponds to heightened synaptic pruning.
+(Braun et al. 2012; Tau and Peterson 2010).
 Mechanistically, lead has been shown to induce inappropriate neurotransmitter release which impairs neurotransmission, properties which drive the selection of synapses to be pruned.
 By adding noise to synaptic pruning, lead disrupts synaptic network organization (Bressler et al. 1999).
 In contrast, methylmercury which induces oxidative stress even at lower exposure levels is most toxic in fetal life.
 The immature anti-oxidant mechanisms of the fetus may explain its increased sensitivity to methylmercury-induced oxidative stress and neuroinflammation (Stringari et al. 2008).